 You only have one more mission once the paint is dry – fill these suckers with candy!
 Candy eyeballs or gummy worms are perfect for these spooky jars.
 They add such a perfect touch to my Halloween decor.
 I kind of love them.
 Let me know what you think in the comments!

-If you’re into a monochromatic Halloween like my apothecary jars, I think you’re going to like this modern Halloween decor.
-Just click on the image on below to see it:
+If you’re into Halloween decorating projects like my apothecary jars, I think you’re going to like these other projects: